mickfuzz/phd4/_posts/thesis_chapters/2024-7-1-Introduction.md

 Creating a design experiment with several iterations created not only large amounts of research materials.
 This presented not only challenges of how to prioritise data gathered (Chapter 4), but in addition the rich set of experiences and educational tools created made it difficult to disentangle the interplay of contributing elements to choose a focus suitable for a targeted PhD dissertation.

 Beyond this chapter however I do prioritise key elements of the experience and disregard large amounts of the data gathered.
 I focus on two main sessions out of twelve recorded, putting to one side completely comparative data using a different coding tool.
-I have also put to onine side a line of inquiry exploring a drama process introduced in the third phase of the design.
+I have also put to one side a line of inquiry exploring a drama process introduced in the third phase of the design.
 Instead, the main prioritisation is represented in the research questions: that being, the use of gameplay design patterns, and their relationship with emerging participant agency.
 Even this more limited focus, still contains a rich interplay of diverse tool use, varied of and a study of different dimensions of agency shown by participants.
 While, at times, this diversity may ask a lot of the reader to follow, it is justifiable due to the complex nature of the learning experiences involved.

 ### Gaps in existing research / Contribution to knowledge of this thesis